 Remote work isn’t new, but since the pandemic changed how and where we work, remote work is here to stay.
-Susan has worked remotely for over ten years, and Beyond the Chaos has been operating as a virtual business since its beginning.
-We’ve rounded up a few of our favorite resources to help you and your team optimize remote work.
+In fact, 98% of workers now express a desire to work remotely, reflecting a significant shift in workplace expectations.
+Susan, Beyond the Chaos’ owner, has worked remotely for over ten years, and the team has been operating as a virtual business since its beginning.
+We’ve rounded up a few of our favorite resources to help you and your team optimize the remote workforce.
 Enjoy our tips, tricks, tech guides, and communication dos and don’ts for thriving in a virtual working world.

 Favorite Remote Work Tools

-Using email to stay connected is not enough, as we’ve seen with the explosion of Zoom and other video conferencing systems.
+Using email to stay connected is not enough for remote workers, as we’ve seen with the explosion of Zoom and other video conferencing systems.
 If you’ve been following Susan or BTC for a while, it’s no surprise that Slack is our favorite communication tool.
-Check out how our virtual team uses Slack for daily communication, as well as some “Slackiquette” to help you respect your work-life balance.
+Check out how our virtual team uses Slack for daily communication, as well as some “Slackiquette” to help you respect your work-life balance and maximize work productivity remotely.

-Of course, we can’t forget Teamwork.com, our favorite project management tool.
-If you used it before moving to remote work, you lost nothing in project status as you transitioned to work-from-home life.
-Here’s a more comprehensive list of project management process tools.
+Of course, we can’t forget Teamwork.com, our favorite project management tool for managing tasks and projects.
+Whether you’re fully remote or working in a hybrid environment, it’s essential to prioritize efficiency and engagement.
+If you used it before moving to a remote office setup, you lost nothing in project status as you transitioned to employees working from home.
+Click here to see a more comprehensive list of project management process tools like Teamwork.com that can help you navigate your remote working environment effectively.

 Tips for Managing a Virtual Business

-Perhaps the stay-at-home orders from the pandemic were the first time you’ve ever considered taking your business 100% virtual.
-But you must weigh the pros and cons before making that decision.
-Here’s what Susan took into consideration when making the decision to own a virtual business.
+Perhaps the stay-at-home orders from the COVID-19 pandemic were the first time you’ve ever considered taking your business 100% virtual.
+But you must weigh the pros and cons, considering factors like company culture and employee engagement, before making that decision.
+Here’s what Susan took into consideration when deciding to implement a remote-first policy and own a virtual business.

 And just as important as managing a remote or virtual business is how you manage yourself.
-It’s probably the biggest challenge in the virtual world.
-Read more here about how to manage yourself while managing a business.
+It’s probably the biggest challenge in the virtual world, where balancing personal and professional life requires careful attention.
+Read more here about how to monitor and adjust your output while managing a business, ensuring meaningful interaction with colleagues, whether they’re working from home or in person.

 How to Create Virtual Relationships

 The biggest challenge we hear from individuals who work remotely is the feeling of isolation.
 People miss the opportunity to grab lunch with coworkers or attend the company happy hour.
-But just because you aren’t going to a physical office doesn’t mean office relationships should stop.
-So how can you improve relationships virtually?
-Check out our tips for building relationships in a virtual world.
+But just because you aren’t going to a physical office environment doesn’t mean office relationships should stop.
+So, how can you improve relationships virtually and encourage your remote workforce?
+Check out our tips and resources for building relationships in a virtual world.

 One fun thing our virtual team does every morning is an icebreaker question via Slack.
-Questions range from our biggest fears (roaches… or being burned or buried alive) to movie sequels that should be made (The Adventures of Buckaroo Bonzai Across the 8th Dimension and Big Trouble in Little China).
+Questions range from our biggest fears (roaches or being burned or buried alive) to movie sequels that should be made (The Adventures of Buckaroo Bonzai Across the 8th Dimension and Big Trouble in Little China).
 It’s something we look forward to every morning.
-It helps boost morale and gets the remote team to know each other better.
+It helps boost morale, engages the team, and gets the remote team to know each other better, wherever they are.

 If ice-breakers or conversation topics seem to be running sparse, there are numerous online games you can play with your teammates.
-Virtual bingo over Zoom is a fun one.
+Virtual bingo over Zoom is a fun one that managers can use to distribute fun and inclusive activities across various teams.

 Susan also participated in a small business webinar where she presented on how to improve communications despite the distance.
-This video is packed full of best practices.
+This video is packed full of high-level insights and best practices from remote job experts.

 Balancing Personal Life with Remote Work Life